hanfengzhai/PIDOC/README.md

 ## How to use PIDOC?

-To play with our simple example cases, you need to first download and convert your [tensorflow](https://www.tensorflow.org/) to version [1.x](https://www.tensorflow.org/api_docs/python/tf/compat/v1/); or directly download it through
+To play with our simple example cases, you need to first download and convert your [tensorflow](https://www.tensorflow.org/) to version [1.x](https://www.tensorflow.org/api_docs/python/tf/compat/v1/); ([Google Colab](https://colab.research.google.com/) is a great platform for it) or directly download it through

 ~~~
 pip install tensorflow==1.15.0